rafaelcgama/crud-api-rest/README.md

 ### Execution

 You can choose between en-us and pt-br.
-Just go to settings and change the LANGUAGE_CODE variable
+Just go to settings and change the LANGUAGE_CODE variable.
+In addition, if you want to run the docker-compose the following DATABASE changes must be done in the ['settings'](api_crud/settings.py) file:

+* 'HOST': 'host.docker.internal'
+* 'PORT': '3307'

+In my machine (Windows) it is advisable to first run it locally and then deploy the docker if you also want to test the application without the docker.
+Once the docker is deployed, I couldn't get Django to connect to MYSQL locally again.
+It keeps trying to connect to the docker host even after I stopped and even deleted all containers, images and even the docker software itself.
+I am still trying to a workaround, but so far, I could only run it locally again after reinstalling MYSQL.

 ##### Credentials:
 If the project is run locally you have the option to create a superuser by running: